JuantAldea/zephyr/README.rst

    <img
    src="https://github.com/zephyrproject-rtos/zephyr/actions/workflows/twister.yaml/badge.svg?event=push"></a>

+Note: This is a rebase of the 3.6 version including the ZMK fixes.

 The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices,